UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 2. Identify roads/junctions in which road design/speed restrictions could be improved, or
 3. Develop an accident casualty predictive model to be able to mobilise police/medical forces more effectively.

-However, you are free to propose other solutions.
+However, you are free to propose other data science problems.

 ### The dataset